4. Good practice in SAP and NAP implementationView chapters

 Any decision on the institutional arrangements for anchoring the SAP must be made with full involvement and agreement of participating countries.
 Since the LME approach does not usually fall naturally to one single body, rivalry and conflict can present challenges to the process.

 Reforms that are recommended in the SAP might be at international/regional scale (sometimes an economic organization such as South African Development Community - SADC or the Organisation of American States - OAS), national scale, or sub-national scale at municipality or community level.
-Involving agencies that have regular programmes might assist the LME reform process, as agencies (such as UNDP) might improve the sustainability by mainstreaming sectoral reforms needed, into their regular development programmes, independent of GEF finance, following the GEF intervention (et. al.).
+Involving agencies that have regular programmes might assist the LME reform process, as agencies (such as UNDP) might improve the sustainability by mainstreaming sectoral reforms needed, into their regular development programmes, independent of GEF finance, following the GEF intervention (Duda et. al. 2002).

 The implementation of a SAP should be realistically based on the management resources available while also acknowledging that a system that is currently NOT functioning well, is unlikely to transform itself without a significant revision of mandate, capacity and funding.